wp-api-libraries/wp-api-libraries.com/README.md

 ## Matching Third Party APIs with WordPress Developers.

 The goal of this project is to provide a full **Third Party API library** built with WordPress standards for all available APIs.
+[Read more about this idea!](https://www.linkedin.com/pulse/api-client-libraries-wordpress-brandon-hubbard)

 ## Guidelines